Knowing what foods are best for your African Pygmy pet hedgehog and which can cause harm is essential.

 – As discussed before, do not feed them with grapes or raisins.

-– The amount of fruit should be minimal so that to keep the sugar levels low.
+– The amount of fruit should be minimal to keep the sugar levels low.

 Hedgehogs can eat most types of meat.
 Here are a few guidelines of what to avoid: